giuliamml/data-journal.github.io/pages/remote-work.md

 There has to be a place for everyone to "be in", so that has to be setup.
 Remote conference and group chats are abundant and the free tier is usually enough for small teams.
 It's important to advertise work hours to build an expectation of when you're going to be around the computer.

 If the work you were doing at the office was collaborative, that likely didn't change and the same expectation of availability has to be built now.
-It helps to comunicate early and frequently, to work together and to show and tell.
+It helps to communicate early and frequently, to work together and to show and tell.
 I find that it really helps if you build an expectation on the other side of the chat that there's someone paying attention to their requests.
 If someone asks for something, it's important to be helpful and not wait for the request to be assigned.

 Working remotely changes the dynamics of how work is delegated and I find that it becomes much more "pull" based.
 It's important to create the expectation that as soon as you've got spare capacity, you'll jump on something.